Preet Kaur Gill MP - My Weekly Update - 20th March 2026

 The polling station for some voters in the Quinton Ward will change for the local elections in 2026.
 Voters who previously cast their ballot at Four Dwellings Forum will now vote at Four Dwellings Primary Academy on 7th May 2026.

-For more information on elections visit: Elections and voting | Birmingham City Council
+For more information on elections, visit: Elections and voting | Birmingham City Council

 Surgeries

 My Advice surgeries for March have now concluded, my next surgeries will be on Thursday 9th April.
 Thank you for everyone who attended, and keep an eye out for details of my next surgeries on my social media and website.
+Please note there will be no surgery for Friday in April due to the bank holiday.

 In the meantime, if you have any issues, please contact me on email preet.gill.mp@parliament.uk or call 0121 392 8426.